huangchaoxing/huangchaoxing.github.io/_portfolio/portfolio-3.md

 segmentation.
 We examine our method on the CASIA-distance dataset and the results initially demonstrate the effectiveness.
-Further work on using different datasets and adopting a more exible factorization tech- nique are required.
+Further work on using different datasets and adopting a more exible factorization technique are required.